Akaflieg-Freiburg/enroute/index.markdown

   - image_path: /assets/images/simple.jpg
     alt: "placeholder image 2"
     title: "Simple by Design"
-    excerpt: "**enroute**  is meant to be simple, functional, reliable and easy to learn."
+    excerpt: "**Enroute Flight Navigation**  is meant to be simple, functional, reliable and easy to learn."
   - image_path: /assets/images/free.jpg
     title: "100% Free"
-    excerpt: "**enroute** is 100% open source, and fully non-commercial.
+    excerpt: "**Enroute Flight Navigation** is 100% open source, and fully non-commercial.
 [We do not collect your data.](/enroute/privacy)"
 ---

-**enroute** is a free flight navigation app for Android and other devices.
+**Enroute Flight Navigation** is a free flight navigation app for Android and other devices.
 Designed to be simple, functional and elegant, it takes the stress out of your next flight.
 The program has been written by flight enthusiasts, as a project of [Akaflieg Freiburg](https://akaflieg-freiburg.de), a flight club based in Freiburg, Germany.

 {% include feature_row %}